nonta1234/terraining-heightmap-generator/README.md

     Smoothing is applied below the threshold value, Sharpen is applied above the threshold value.

+    For CS2, it internally calculates using a map size of 16,384&#8202;px.

     Noise is applied within the same altitude range as the shapen, with the Terrain Ruggedness Index (TRI) used as the threshold.

 ### Config Tab